beholdr/maska/.github/ISSUE_TEMPLATE/bug_report.md

 ### Reproduction link

-Link to online sandbox with reproduction code.
+Link to online sandbox (like https://codepen.io) with mimimal reproduction code.
-You could use these as starters: [vue](https://stackblitz.com/edit/vue-maska) / [vanilla](https://stackblitz.com/edit/js-maska)
+You could use this as starter: [vue](https://codepen.io/beholdr/pen/qBGrLjd)